ecmwf/pdbufr/README.rst

 - `Sandor Kertesz <https://github.com/sandorkertesz>`_ - `ECMWF <https://ecmwf.int>`_
 - `Iain Russell <https://github.com/iainrussell>`_ - ECMWF

+Also:
+- Daniel Lee - DWD, who contributed the code in the high_level_bufr directory, originally part of eccodes-python

 See also the list of `contributors <https://github.com/ecmwf/pdbufr/contributors>`_ who participated in this project.